seasketch/geoprocessing/website/docs/tutorials/newproject.md

 - Directly import geojson file in function
 - Use `datasource` record and `getDatasource` and `getFeatures`
-- Load from local bucket using `load` function, url, and bbox
+- Load from project datasets bucket using `loadFgb` or `loadCog` function
-- Load from third-party using `load` function, url, and bbox
+- Load from third-party using `loadFgb` or `loadCog` function

-If the data you'll use in analysis is already published online, publicly accessible, and in flatgeobuf or cloud-optimized geotiff format, then you can directly access them.
+If the data you'll use in analysis is already published online, publicly accessible, and in flatgeobuf or cloud-optimized geotiff format, then you can directly access them with `loadFgb` and `loadCog` functions.

-### Smoke Test With Examples
+## Testing

 Methods to generate examples: